 Breathing problems can range from being short of breath to feeling as if you can’t get any air into your lungs, forcing you to gasp for air.
 Breathing problems are almost always considered a medical emergency, and you should seek immediate care or call 911 if you experience feelings like this.

-Dignity Health Central Coast’s team of emergency care doctors can determine the cause of your breathing problem and treat your condition.
+Dignity Health St. John's team of emergency care doctors can determine the cause of your breathing problem and treat your condition.

 You may be experiencing a dangerous breathing problem if you: